Taylor-mode automatic differentiation for constructing molecular rovibrational Hamiltonian operators: Implementation

 Here, $q$ is an array of length $3N-6$ containing internal coordinate values, and $x$ is an array of shape $(N,3)$, containing the Cartesian coordinates of the $N$ atoms in the molecule.
 Users can implement frame embeddings either directly within the \texttt{internal\_to\_cartesian} function or by applying predefined function decorators for common embeddings.
 For example, to enforce the Eckart frame, the \texttt{eckart} decorator can be applied, which rotates the coordinate system accordingly

 Here, $q_0$ is an array of reference (e.g., equilibrium) internal coordinates, and $m$ is an array of atomic masses.
-Similarly, to shift coordinates to the centre of mass, users can apply the $\texttt{com}(m)(\texttt{internal\_to\_cartesian})$ decorator.
+Likewise, to shift coordinates to the centre of mass, users can apply the $\texttt{com}(m)(\texttt{internal\_to\_cartesian})$ decorator.

 Below is an example of a coordinate mapping for a triatomic H$_2$O molecule using valence internal coordinates and the Eckart frame.

 Given a coordinate mapping function, the kinetic energy $G$-matrix and pseudopotential $U$ can be evaluated at specific internal coordinate values or over a grid using functions from the \texttt{keo} module: \texttt{Gmat}, \texttt{batch\_Gmat}, \texttt{pseudo}, and \texttt{batch\_pseudo}.
 To compute the $G$-matrix at a single point